realworldocaml/book/book/json/README.md

   |> Command.run
 ```

-The following is a short shell script that generates all of the OCaml code
+The following is the dune file that generates all of the OCaml code
 and also builds the final executable:

 ```scheme file=examples/correct/github_org_info/dune